Age-Related Macular Degeneration (AMD)

 Dilated eye exams are recommended annually to detect AMD and other retinal diseases.
 Early diagnosis is essential in saving vision.

-Symptoms of dry AMD include gradual onset of central blurriness, especially while reading, inability to recognize faces, need for bright illumination when reading, or loss of color vision.
+Symptoms of dry AMD include gradual onset of central blurriness (especially while reading), inability to recognize faces, a need for bright illumination when reading, and loss of color vision.

 If you notice rapid onset of central loss of vision in one eye associated with distortion or blind spots, you should be seen within a week of onset as this could indicate the beginning of wet AMD.

-Daily monitoring your vision with an Amsler grid as seen above is a good method of early detection.
+Daily monitoring of your vision with an Amsler grid as seen above is a good method of early detection.
 Image A is a normal grid while Image B demonstrates distortion and blind spots indicative of wet AMD which should prompt an immediate visit to your eye care professional.
-Many patients with dry AMD will have baseline mild distortion but if there are rapid changes, the possibility of conversion to wet AMD would be more concerning.
+Many patients with dry AMD will have baseline mild distortion but if there are rapid changes, the possibility of conversion to wet AMD should be considered.

 What can be done for AMD?